 The reason for the use of blended colors is the limited availability of basic or natural colors for foods; these colors can be made available in more hues and colors to satisfy the demands of consumers.
 These Blended colors are the mixture of two or more water-soluble colors and lakes colors and are highly competitive in price.

 Compared to Blue Food Color, Blended Food Color means that it is based either on the mixing of primary colors or secondary colors.
-Food colors can be blended in three ways named; regular foods, tailor-made foods, and lake foods.
+Food dyes can be blended in three ways named; regular foods, tailor-made foods, and lake foods.
 This uses dispersion of colors with different concentrations to make lake-blended food colors.

 Color pigments grown using blended food colors have several significant characteristics, including being soluble in both water and oil, making them suitable to mix with vegetable oils and fats.
 Due to their inert absorption compounds, they are highly adaptable and versatile.